FREQUENTLY ASKED QUESTIONS

 The Solutions Center is also an ideal place to form connections.
 Stop by the Gathering Place for impromptu conversations, or drop in for an Exchange session to learn about the latest solutions in the field.
 Browsing the poster hall allows you to explore the latest research and connect with researchers face-to-face.

 Yes.
-There are many programs at APA 2024 geared towards graduate students and ECPs.
+There are many programs at APA 2026 geared towards graduate students and early career psychologists (ECPs).
 Both the American Psychological Association of Graduate Students (APAGS) and the Committee on Early Career Psychologists (CECP) have developed sessions in the regular program for these groups and several Divisions have sessions for students and ECPs.
-You can find these sessions by doing a search in the APA2024 app, available later this summer.
 Additionally, students and ECPs should visit the Emerging Leaders Network booth and lounge area in the Solutions Center to network with peers, find resources, and connect with APA leaders and staff.

 Virtual FAQs

-To learn more, visit our Virtual Programs page
+To learn more, visit our Virtual Experience page.

 Please note, virtual attendees will not be able to attend the division and governance sessions that are scheduled to take place in-person.

-As a virtual attendee, you already have a front row seat to two of the most popular venues at APA 2024—the Main Stage and Feature Stage.
+As a virtual attendee, you already have a front row seat to two of the most popular venues at APA 2026 — the Main Stage and Feature Stage.
 Still, a little advance planning can make for an even smoother experience.

 Worried about missing something?
 Don’t be.
-Recordings of the Main and Feature Stage sessions will be available for three months starting in late August, so you can always catch up.
+Recordings of the Main and Feature Stage sessions will be available for three months starting in September, so you can always catch up.

 If you need assistance navigating the virtual platform, contact meetings@apa.org.